fajardgb/letterboxd-watchlist/README.md

 If you and your friends are on Letterboxd, and actviely use the watchlist feature, this is a great way to figure out what movie y'all want to watch.

-To get movies that are common in all of your watchlists, open the ```common_watchlist.ipynb``` notebook, and change the lines below to the user(s) you want to get a common watchlist for:
+To get movies that are common in all of your watchlists, open the ```common_watchlist.ipynb``` notebook, and change the lines below (found at the top of the notebook) to the user(s) you want to get a common watchlist for:

 ```python
 # define users - can do as many as you want - can also do this for 1 user